Jack Cunningham, Baron Cunningham of Felling: Cabinet

-He was shifted in 1998 to Minister for the Cabinet Office and Chancellor of the Duchy of Lancaster.
+Cunningham was shifted in 1998 to Minister for the Cabinet Office and Chancellor of the Duchy of Lancaster.
 The media dubbed him cabinet enforcer, claiming that his role was effectively to sell the Government and its policies to the public and the media.
 He also led the government's work on modernising government, and chaired the Ministerial Committee on genetically modified foods and crops.

 Backbenches

-He retired from the Cabinet in 1999, and returned to the backbenches.
+Cunningham retired from the Cabinet in 1999, and returned to the backbenches.
 He stood down from Parliament at the 2005 general election.

 Having represented the parliamentary constituency that includes Sellafield, the UK's largest nuclear facility for 35 years; he is a strong proponent of nuclear power and is the founding European legislative Chairman of the Transatlantic Nuclear Energy Forum.

 House of Lords

 In the 2005 Dissolution Honours, he was raised to the peerage as Baron Cunningham of Felling, of Felling in the County of Tyne and Wear.

-Lord Cunningham of Felling is still active in politics and chairs an all-party parliamentary committee to review the powers of the House of Lords.
+Lord Cunningham of Felling remained active in politics until his retirement on 20 April 2026.
+In the chamber he chaired an all-party parliamentary committee to review the powers of the House of Lords.